unflores/responsive_bootstrap/README.md

 This will create a little widget with a button that sends the user and some information over to the travelavenue login page.

+### The Important Stuff
+Drop this in to a page, if it's not clear enough there is an example in layout.html

 ```
 <div>
   lots of sexy html